Kuba663/Kuba663/README.md

 I do not use AI unless I am desperate and an esoteric error message/no error message occurs during a crash.

-I have some idea about LISP and Kerberos but I am not too confident with them to work.
+I have some idea about LISP and Kerberos but I am not too confident to professionally work with them.

 <!--
 **Kuba663/Kuba663** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.